Minecraft-3DS-Community/Minecraft-3ds-unistore/README.md

 ## About

-This is a repository for a Universal-Updater UniStore that hosts mods for Minecraft: New Nintendo 3DS Edition.
-It can be installed on your console from the 'Recommended UniStores' menu in Universal-Updater.
+This is a repository for a Universal-Updater Unistore that hosts mods for Minecraft: New Nintendo 3DS Edition.
+It can be installed on your console from the 'Recommended Unistores' menu in Universal-Updater.

 **For more information, read the manual on our Discord server: https://discord.gg/xSrN6k965F**